Scottish Sea Kayaking Introduction Course, 5 Days, Course, Scotland

 Me in 3 – Passionate | enthusiastic | informative

 Not a lot of people know this – I recently did a 4 month trip to South America, spending a month in Ecuador and a month in Peru.
-For the last 2 months however we ended up in South East Asia including Thailand, Vietnam and Cambodia.
+For the last 2 months however, we ended up in South East Asia including Thailand, Vietnam and Cambodia.

 Mini Bio – Outside of work I go mountain biking and skiing with my wife and friends.
 I live in a town called Aberfeldy which is an established outdoor community in the heart of Scotland where there are many like-minded people to get out and about with.
 I enjoy riding local (unmarked) trails as well as visiting the various established riding centres in Scotland.

 I studied sports coaching and development of sport in Glasgow for 3 years before volunteering in Argyll for a year.
 I then progressed to Glenmore Lodge, the National Outdoor Centre for Scotland where I gained further experience in administrative and maintenance skills, as well as expert coaching and qualification in walking and canoe sport.
 The majority of my work is in a sea kayak.
-It is my mission to paddle the length of the Scottish coast line by sea kayak.
-My passion is to share Scotland’s unrivaled diversity, variety and beauty with anyone who will follow me.
+It is my mission to paddle the length of the Scottish coastline by sea kayak.
+My passion is to share Scotland’s unrivalled diversity, variety and beauty with anyone who will follow me.

 Adventurer’s Stories about Ali